srnicholson/Daily-Snow-Depth/README.md

 # Daily-Snow-Depth
 This repo contains scripts to generate visualizations of daily U.S. snow depth.
+I used these scripts to generate timelapse visualizations of the national snow depth map from 1950 through 2015.
+A [slow version](https://www.youtube.com/watch?v=YwehzWN4c_g) and [fast version](https://www.youtube.com/watch?v=7tMJJ5_6fGQ) are available.

 **DISCLAIMER: I am relatively new to programming and had very little experience with UNIX shell scripting, Python, and especially QGIS and Avisynth before I started this project.
 Therefore, there are bound to be more than a few inefficiencies and quirks in my code.
 Feedback and improvements/enhancements are welcomed and encouraged!
 After all, that's what sharing code is all about, right?